MothSleath/EmbeddedAI/README.md

 # EmbeddedAI
-This is a school project to implement a DNN (Deep Neural Network) into a STM32 microship in order to make predictive maintenance on working machines in a factory
+This is a school project implementing a DNN (Deep Neural Network) into a STM32 microchip in order to make predictive maintenance on working machines in a factory